PrestaShop/prestashop-specs/back-office/wishlist.md

 As a logged-in user, I can see how many unique favorite products are in a list.

 What type of users can add products to their favourites?
-Only logged-in users, since the Favourites list is displayed in My Account.
+Only logged-in users, since the Favorites list is displayed in My Account.

 When I access the page with the my favourites lists, I can see the number of products in each of the lists.